-Fgen-B (Hz) =
+Fgen-B (Hz) = 24,000,000 / (Nrate-A \ Nrate-B ) ,

-$$24,000,000 / (Nrate-A Nrate-B)$$

-,

 which can produce scan triggering rates as low as 0.0056 Hz.
+This is the default rate generator configuration.

 3.4.5 Multiboard Synchronization

 Multiple boards can be externally interconnected to produce analog input scans simultaneously.
 Figure 2.3-2 illustrates the interconnections required.
 External sync I/O is enabled by setting the ENABLE EXTERNAL SYNC control bit HIGH in the BCR.
 One of the boards is designated as the Initiator, and the remaining boards are designated as targets.